Who was Corita Kent?

 - Read anything you can get your hands on.

 - Save everything.
 It might come in handy later.

-The general assumption is that arts and anything creative are for lazy people.
+The general assumption is that arts and anything creative is for lazy people.
 As creatives, we know just how far from the truth this statement is.
 Sister Corita tells her students to work because that is the only rule.
 The same applies to creatives all over; you must put in work for your art to stand out.
-Lazy creatives lament all the time while those who work create more chances for themselves to stand out.
+Lazy creatives lament all the time, while those who work create more chances for themselves to stand out.

 For many creatives, their projects never get finished because they attempt to create and analyze at the same time.
 If we are to learn something from life, it is that these two need you to be in a certain frame of mind.
 Creating requires passion and free will while analyzing demands scrutiny.
 The two cannot co-exist together.

 Sister Corita tells her students that this is going to tamper with their creative process.
 She urges them to do one thing at a time and see the results for themselves.
 Even in the modern world, the same applies, and especially so for us creatives.
 You cannot create a masterpiece if, after each minute, you want to scrutinize it.
 One must come first and the other to follow.